Many times when I run e-blasts like today's, people call me and write to me complaining

 or universities, but I am not foolish enough to ignore their research and studies.

-people are under the illusion that we as a race of people will survive with
+are under the illusion that we as a race of people will survive with no real effort

-that all men and women, but especially Black men and women, will become mentors,
+all men and women, but especially Black men and women, will become mentors, become

-become tutors, become parent advocates, become educators, physically clean
+tutors, become parent advocates, become educators, physically clean up our communities,

 Please see the deepening plight of Black men and Black boys below that is becoming